dstackai/dstack/docs/docs/configuration/server.md

 # Server configuration

-The `dstack` server manages your workloads' state and orchestrates them across configured cloud providers.
+If you're using the open-source server, you can configure your own cloud accounts, allowing `dstack` to provision workloads there.

-For flexibility, the server allows you to configure multiple projects and users.
-Within each project, you can set up multiple cloud accounts.
+For flexibility, the server allows you to have multiple projects and users.

 To configure a cloud account, specify its settings in `~/.dstack/server/config.yml` under the `backends` property of the respective project.